damienromito/express-sync/README.md

 # Express-sync
-Use an express server with browser-sync (without gulp)
+How to use an express server with browser-sync (without gulp)

 #1 - Install express and browser-sync modules

     `npm install`

-#2 - Launch the script 'npm start'
+#2 - Launch the script

+    `npm start`
+same to:
     `node app & browser-sync start --proxy 'localhost:9000' --files 'public'`

 #3 - Modify style.css and save to test browser-sync